oscar-crl/Epicture/README.md

 A photo finder / browsing app with the Imgur API

 # Build project
-Run 'flutter packages get'
+Run 'flutter packages get' and run main.dart
-Run main.dart